DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 #### ‘Manage users’ for training providers who are already part of our pilot

 We have automatically given the person in your organisation who signed the data-sharing agreement ‘Manage users’ permission.
-(If you’re not sure who signed the agreement, get in touch with us on <%= bat_contact_mail_to %>.)
+(If you’re not sure who signed the agreement, get in touch with us on <becomingateacher@digital.education.gov.uk>.)

 #### ‘Manage users’ for training providers now being onboarded

 As part of your onboarding, we asked you to nominate team members to fill the ‘Manage users’ role.
-(Get in touch with us on <%= bat_contact_mail_to %> if you’ve yet to nominate a person for this role.)
+(Get in touch with us on <becomingateacher@digital.education.gov.uk> if you’ve yet to nominate a person for this role.)

 #### Resetting the ‘Manage users’ permission